Are you experiencing joint pain? If yes, then don’t worry. Start massaging your joints with castor oil and see the difference.

 Osteoarthritis is generally a slowly progressive degenerative disease wherein the joint cartilage wears away gradually, making it a major joint health concern.
 It occurs mostly in adults aged 65 years and older and is more common in women as compared to men.
 It also accounts for significant disability because of its effects on large weight-bearing joints like the knees and the spine.

 Castor oil benefits are known for combating arthritis and other joint health problems.
 Its primary component, ricinoleic acid, has potent anti-inflammatory properties, making castor oil the most ideal massage oil to obtain relief from joint pain, sore muscles, and nerve inflammation.

-Moreover, castor oil benefits also include boosting the immune system by increasing the amount of white blood cells and thus combating infections.
+Moreover, castor oil helps boost the immune system by increasing the number of white blood cells and thus fighting infections.

 A comparative study was conducted to assess the efficacy of hot application and castor oil application in those with joint pain and poor joint health.
 This study was conducted in selected old-age homes.
 A sample comprising 50 elderly individuals was selected through the use of a non-probability purposive sampling technique, following which the samples were randomly assigned to the experimental group (Hot Application) and another experimental group (Castor Oil Application).